Questrade vs Wealthsimple – Which is Better in 2024?

 Winner: Smaller Portfolios = Wealthsimple, Larger Portfolios = Questwealth

 2) All investors can make use of Wealthsimple Tax that allows clients to quickly and easily file their own tax returns for FREE each year.
-Fully integrated with your Wealthsimple accounts, this will save Canadians substantial time and money.
+It’s sort of like an in-house Turbo Tax.

-4) Access to Wealthsimple Save, which is an excellent High Interest Savings Account option.
-Canadians could open up an EQ Bank Account outside of their Questwealth Portfolios account and get access to the same features, but it’s nice to have all of your banking/investing needs met in one place.
+3) Access to Wealthsimple Save, which is a High Interest Savings Account option.
+Canadians could open up an EQ Bank Account outside of their Questwealth Portfolios account and get access to a better online banking option than Wealthsimple Save – but some folks just like have everything “under one financial roof.”

 Clear Winner: Wealthsimple